fable-compiler/Fable/docs/source/docs/compatibility.md

 ## Async

 `async` computation expressions work as expected.
-However, `RunSynchronously` is not available and, as JS is single-threaded, `Start` and `StartImmediate` will have the same effect.
+However, `RunSynchronously` is not available and, as JS is single-threaded, `Start` and `StartImmediate` will have the same effect (likewise, `Async.Parallel` won't spawn background threads on its own).
+When opening `Fable.Core` you'll have access to `Async.AwaitPromise` and `Async.StartAsPromise` extensions for easy interaction with [JavaScript Promises](http://babeljs.io/docs/learn-es2015/#promises).
-Methods to convert to and from [JavaScript Promises](http://babeljs.io/docs/learn-es2015/#promises) should be simple to do and are planned for the core library.

 ## Custom computation expression